Contrast-Security-OSS/contrastscan-action/README.md

 ## Optional inputs

 - apiUrl - The URL of the host.
-This input Includes the protocol section of the URL (https://).
+This input includes the protocol section of the URL (https://).
 The default value is [https://ce.contrastsecurity.com](https://ce.contrastsecurity.com/) (Contrast Community Edition).
 - projectName - The name of the scan project in Contrast.

 If you don’t specify a project name, Contrast Scan uses the artifact file name for the project name.